-If you have any queries, you can always contact the Customer Services Centre located on the ground floor of F Block, our Student Success Team or your school office.
+If you have any queries, you can always contact the Customer Services Centre located on the ground floor of F Block, our Student Success Team or your school/college office.
 You can also get in touch with the Otago Polytechnic Students’ Association (OPSA) which is there to advocate for you – it’s located in S Block, Harbour Terrace.

 Workforce restrictions for children's workforce